andrewjamesford/andrewford-co-nz-11ty/content/articles/build-a-full-stack-next-js-github-project/index.md

 I'm going to use the table, probably board view.

-That's what I prefer, a Canban board.
+That's what I prefer, a Kanban board.

 Okay.